Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Popup.md

     root.Add(popup);
     ```

-Following output is generated when the popup is created using defined style:
+Following output is generated when the popup is created using the defined style:

 ![PopupProperty](./media/PopupProperty.PNG)